rodriguezFernando/serversForPy/README.md

 All pyhton UDP servers for interfacing/debugging (Prometheus project).

-## server.py :
+## socketServer.py (main):
+### (UPDATE!!!!
+It looks for a specific command to discriminate a STOP signal among actuator commands).
 listens to UDP messages on a given IP/port and shows the data received + client.

-## integrate.py :
+## serversForPy/integrate.py (main):
 receives command strings and sends them through UART protocol. (sudo is mandatory to access serial communication).

-## decode.py :
+## serversForPy/integrate.py (master):
-receives commands from the pedals' interface and decodes it to find the STOP signal.
+receives command strings and sends them through UART protocol. (sudo is mandatory to access serial communication).